wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - Use Gradle 8.10.2
 - Use shell scripts for launching tools on Linux / macOS, since macOS doesn't ship Python any more
+- Add method to delete files on roboRIO that have been deleted in the deploy directory.
+Set deleteOldFiles to true in the frcStaticFileDeploy block

 ## WPILib All in One Installer